I am an experienced Suffolk (UK) based IT Professional, with significant experience in deploying, managing and operating at planetary scale.

 At heart I'm a problem solver and am able to move quickly in order to meet requirements, so have found myself well suited for projects which need a fast and flexible response.

-In my current role, I manage a global Content Delivery Network (CDN) with nodes in locations ranging from Miami to Timor Leste and as a result have an extremely strong understanding of the challenges and technologies involved in content and service delivery within carrier grade networks.
+In my previous role, I managed a global Content Delivery Network (CDN) with nodes in locations ranging from Miami to Timor Leste and as a result have an extremely strong understanding of the challenges and technologies involved in content and service delivery within carrier grade networks.

 I also pursue a range of technical activities and hobbies in my free time: